From VOA Learning English, welcome to As It Is. I’m Steve Ember.

 “The technology that’s available at the Advanced Photon Source will allow me to study the very earliest stages of degradation of daguerreotype plates.
 They corrode over time, not quickly necessarily, but we need to learn the chemical mechanisms in order to understand how we can preserve these objects for the future.”

 Ed Vicenzi hopes his efforts at Argonne will provide the answers historians and collectors need to save these images of the past.
-He says this will make it possible for future generations to study, understand and appreciate what life was like in the 19th
+He says this will make it possible for future generations to study, understand and appreciate what life was like in the 19th century.

 It’s As It Is from VOA Learning English.
 I’m Steve Ember.